SilenceHVK/learn-webpack/README.md

 </pre>

 ### Entry
-&ensp;&ensp;The entry point indicates which module webpack should use as the start of building its internal dependency graph.
+The entry point indicates which module webpack should use as the start of building its internal dependency graph.

-&ensp;&ensp;You can configure the entry property in webpack.config.js to specify an entry of multiple entry points as follows:
+You can configure the entry property in webpack.config.js to specify an entry of multiple entry points as follows:
 ```javascript
     module.exports = {
         entry: './path/entryFile.js'